 Red Chokeberry is a deciduous shrub growing from 3 to 12 feet high.
 See bottom of the page for range.
-Native U.S. plants are not hardy beyond USDA Zone 5.
+Native U.S. plants are not hardy north of USDA Zone 5.

-Leaves are alternate, ovate-lanceolate shape with a short stalk, fine toothed edge, dense with fine hair on the underside, medium dull green color which turns a dark glossy green in the Autumn before finally turning red.
+Leaves are alternate, ovate-lanceolate shape (broadest in the lower half) with a short stalk, fine toothed edge, with fine dense hair on the underside, medium dull green color which turns a dark glossy green in the Autumn before finally turning red.
 Leaves are slightly larger than the Black Chokeberry.

 Fruit: Fruit matures in the autumn to a juicy red berry, (a pome) about 1/4 to 1/3 inch diameter.
 Each pome contains 1 to 5 seeds.
 Humans can use the fruit for canning and jelly making.
 When cooked, Red Chokeberries make a heavy, sweet solid jelly, sweeter than that from Black Chokeberry.
 They have an abundance of pectin and should self-set.
 Raw Red Chokeberry, unlike the Black, is palatable to most people.
 The antioxidant qualities of Chokeberry make them very beneficial for the human diet.